NASA's Osiris-Rex spacecraft is about to land on asteroid Bennu: Everything you need to know

 NASA's Osiris-Rex spacecraft will briefly touch down on a large asteroid next week and grab some rocks and dust from its surface to be returned to Earth for study.
 The event marks a major first for NASA and a potential boon for science, space exploration and our understanding of the solar system.

 The touch-and-go (TAG) sample collection of asteroid 101955 Bennu is set to go down on Tuesday, Oct.
-20. Here's everything you need to know about Osiris-Rex, Bennu and how NASA plans to pickpocket an asteroid.
+20 at around 3:12 p.m.
+PT.
+NASA will broadcast the TAG maneuver live on NASA TV and the agency's website starting at 2 p.m.
+PT Tuesday.
+Here's everything else you need to know about Osiris-Rex, Bennu and how NASA plans to pickpocket an asteroid.

 When did the mission begin?